 Data on T-siHER2-NP(DTX) featured as a cover article in Small (IF 13).

-Yantasee Lab in collaboration with PDX Pharmaceuticals, Inc., co-authored a cover article published in Small Journal, which describes our nano-therapeutic for treating advanced HER2+ breast cancer.
+Yantasee Lab in collaboration with PDX Pharmaceuticals and the Hynynen lab at Sunnybrook Research Institute, co-authored a cover article published in Small Journal, which describes our nano-therapeutic for treating advanced HER2+ breast cancer.

 The article describes how our nanoparticle platform (Pdx-NPTM) can load 3 different classes of therapeutics, including HER2 siRNA, docetaxel (chemotherapeutic) and trastuzumab (anti-HER2 antibody) and deliver them to a breast tumor at once.
 By co-delivering these therapeutics, T-siHER2-NP(DTX) can overcome resistance of HER2+ breast cancer to the first-line treatment regimen, while improving toxicity by specifically targeting HER2+ cells.